 A burden becomes too heavy to carry at times.
-It is in those moments that we desire to have someone to carry our burdens.

 It is at those moments that you long for someone who has passed through such trouble to come and be with you.
 Perhaps speak an encouraging word.
 For only those who have experienced what you are going through can offer any help.